The Green Card: Everything You Need to Know

 Foreign nationals who are under the age of 21 and have been abused, neglected, or abandoned by a parent may be eligible to apply for a Special Immigrant Juvenile (SIJ) Green Card.
 The SIJ program is designed to provide immigration relief and protection to children who have been abused or neglected and cannot be reunified with their parents.

-To be eligible for an SIJ-based Green Card, an individual must meet the following criteria:
+To be eligible for an SIJ-based Green Card, an individual must meet the following criteria.

 Once an individual has been granted SIJ status, they may apply for a Green Card after one year of being physically present in the United States.
-To apply for an SIJ-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the USCIS.
+To apply for an SIJ-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the U.S. Citizenship and Immigration Services (USCIS).
+The SIJ program is only available to children who have been abused, neglected, or abandoned, and not to those who have entered the United States illegally.

 Longtime-Resident Green Cards